 Plumbing, baseball, and a tightly-knit community formed the basis of a lifelong friendship.
 Meet Porky: a baseball fan who honored his recently deceased childhood friend, Roy, in a uniquely appropriate way.
 Although flushing Roy's ashes down toilets at 17 baseball stadiums and venues across the country might seem odd, Porky knew the tribute made perfect sense based on Roy's personality and dedication to plumbing.

 Get to know Taco Comfort Solutions, a family-owned company that creates quality products in America, by Americans.
-For 3 generations the White family has built up Taco with the goal to create a community of coworkers dedicated to the business and each other.
+For three generations the White family has built up Taco with the goal to create a community of coworkers dedicated to the business and each other.
 There's more to business than just dollars and cents.

 Meet the "Plumbing Hacks," a Facebook community of plumbers united by the trades.
 16,000 strong and growing, the Hacks use their communal knowledge to answer tough jobsite questions, create lifelong friendships, and work towards the betterment of their industry.
 The common bond between these men and women elevates their profession past just a job.